Arunachal: Badminton tourney held to mark HYO foundation day

 Hari village is equally famed for producing several prominent sportsmen who represented the state in national level competitions particularly in the field of football.

-ZIRO- An inter-Hari village badminton tournament was conducted to mark the maiden foundation day of Hari Youth Association (HYO) to be held on 14th Feb at Megyan Field at Hari village under Lower Subansiri district.
+ZIRO- An inter-Hari village badminton tournament was conducted to mark the maiden foundation day of Hari Youth Organization (HYO) to be held on 14th Feb at Megyan Field at Hari village under Lower Subansiri district.

 Hari village is famed not only for producing many top notch bureaucrats like retired Principal Secretary Hage Khoda, former Chief Election Commissioner Hage Kojin, retired IAS officers H.K Shalla, Hage Batt and several technocrats, but the village is equally famed for producing several prominent sportsmen who represented the state in national level competitions particularly in the field of football.